sneha-afk/KeplerKV/docs/planning.md

 ### overall
 - [X] Build a parser system to implement a user CLI
 - [X] Serialization/deserialization from file
-- [ ] Allow for data manipulation to supported types
+- [X] Allow for data manipulation to supported types

 ### reach
+- [ ] Allow for transactions, commits, rollbacks
 - [ ] Manage key-values in efficent data structures
 - [ ] Allow for folders/indices to group together keys
 - [ ] User credentials and encryption of data